More on Muscle Relaxants

 In the head to head trial of cyclobenzaprine and carisoprodol, dry mouth was more frequent with cyclobenzaprine (38% vs. 10%) and dizziness less frequent (8% vs. 26%).
 Withdrawal rates due to adverse events were equal (8%).

 Metaxalone has the fewest reported side effects of any skeletal muscle relaxants and appears to be the safest.
+Metaxalone is considered to be less sedating in comparison with carisoprodol and cyclobenzaprine.

-Key differences among drugs
+Key differences

 • Cyclobenzaprine has been evaluated in the most clinical trials and so has the most proof of being effective.
-Related to TCAs, use with caution in cardiac patients
+Related to TCAs, use with caution in cardiac patients.

 • Carisoprodol can be addictive.